- prescription drugs

 - Dietary supplements and vitamins

-After the review, the pharmacist will send you a:
+After the review, we'll send you a:

 - Personal Medication List with all the medications you discussed

 - Medication Action Plan, which may include ideas for you and your doctor to discuss during your next doctor’s visit

 What will I get out of the review?